-With varying types and progressions as well as vast array of differing symptoms which can flare-up, go into remission, disappear altogether, or simply worsen over time, living with MS and caring for someone with MS can feel like a roller coaster.
+With varying types and progressions as well as a vast array of differing symptoms that can flare up, go into remission, disappear altogether, or simply worsen over time, living with MS and caring for someone with MS can feel like a roller coaster.

-These unknowns can leave you and your older adult feeling blindsided.
+These unknowns can leave you and your loved one feeling blindsided.
 Being prepared with a little knowledge and the right tips and tools can help.

 MS is an autoimmune disorder of the central nervous system.
 Scientifically speaking, in someone with MS, the body starts to attack the myelin sheath, the special protective membrane coating the spinal cord and nerve endings.

-The myelin sheath is responsible for helping signals being sent back and forth between the brain and the body get to where they need to go quickly and efficiently.
+The myelin sheath helps signals sent back and forth between the brain and the body reach their destinations quickly and efficiently.

-As MS progresses, the myelin sheath starts to break down and problems happen with the signals.
-Nerve fibers become damaged and die off, lesions can grow on the brain, and spinal cord and bodily functions are affected.
+As MS progresses, the myelin sheath begins to break down, leading to problems with signal transmission.
+Nerve fibers can become damaged and die off, lesions can form on the brain and spinal cord, and bodily functions can be affected.

-MS can progress slowly over time, or symptoms can come and go (relapse and remit).
+MS can progress slowly over time, or symptoms can come and go (relapse and remission).
 Common symptoms include:

 1. Tremors

-Tremors that show up when the person with MS moves a limb, like reaching for something with their hand, are called intention tremors.
+Tremors that appear when a person with MS moves a limb, such as reaching for something, are called intention tremors.
 Postural tremors happen in a limb when someone is sitting or standing.

 Tremors and muscle spasticity are common among MS patients and can be treated with pharmacological aids, physical therapy, and items like weighted blankets.